unstoppabledomains/resolution-swift/README.md

  ```

  ## Batch request of owners
  In the version 0.1.3 there was introduced a method `batchOwners(domains: _, completion: _ )` that adds additional convenience to query the owners of the array of domains.
 The domains must be only CNS-compatible (other kind of domains will throw `ResolutionError.methodNotSupported`).
-As opposed to the single `owner(domain: _, completion: _)` method, this batch request will return the array of owners `[String?]`: if the the domain is not registered, the related array element of the response will be `nil` without throwing an error.
+As opposed to the single `owner(domain: _, completion: _)` method, this batch request will return the array of owners `[String?]`: if the the domain is not registered (or its resolver is `null`, the related array element of the response will be `nil` without throwing an error.

  ```swift